 Mont earned a B.A. degree in Family and Human Development and an M.A. degree in Marriage and Family Therapy from Utah State University.
 He has worked with adolescents and families for the past12 years.
 Mont has been at LRA since 2006 and became the Residential Director in 2008.
 Most of his time is spent overseeing our Residential Department; however, he also maintains a small caseload.
 He specializes in working with students with oppositional defiance issues as well as with families with complex family dynamics.
 Mont also runs a weekly therapy group with our Tavasi students.
 Most of Mont’s free time is spent with his wife and their four children.
 He enjoys all types of athletics (both watching and participating), working in the yard, and spending time outdoors.

 Krys earned an undergraduate degree in Family and Human Development with a minor in Sociology.
 He spent 3 years working at LRA as a residential staff and supervisor before going to graduate school.
 Due to his passion for working with adolescents, he determined to earn a Masters Degree in social work.
 After finishing his MSW, Krys returned to LRA as a therapist in 2005.
-Krys runs our weekly Adoption group.He specializes in adopted teens, attachment issues, gender identity issues, and autism spectrum diagnoses.
-Krys is happily married and has 4 children.
+Krys runs our weekly Adoption group.He specializes in adopted teens, attachment issues, gender identity issues, and autism spectrum disorders diagnoses.
+Krys is happily married and has 3 daughters.
 He enjoys golf, eating, talking loudly, and at least 3 Diet Cokes per day.

 Sean Maynard, CMHC